23 ways to save money on holidays

-The EHIC will only cover you for basic health treatment within the EU, so it's really not a replacement for insurance.
-You might think it's going to add on big bucks, but choose wisely and you'll only have to shell out a few quid.
+The cards aren't replacements for travel insurance – you might think it's going to add on big bucks, but choose wisely and you'll only have to shell out a few quid.

-We've got the lowdown on how to get cheap student travel insurance as a student.
+We've got the lowdown on how to get cheap student travel insurance.

 Find deals on private travel sales

 If you're looking for a little bit of luxury in your life but can't afford the hefty price tag, have a gander at some private sales websites.

 You will have to sign up for these websites, though, and they won't appear on price comparison websites, but it's worth spending a little extra time to check them as you could really cut down your overall holiday costs.Although you can find a great deal on secret sale sites, it's worth being wary of inflated RRP prices on these sites.
 It's easy to get sucked into a deal that says your hotel was £2,000 for four nights and is now £300, but do you really believe that?

 We all love the luxury of hotels (swan-shaped towels on freshly made beds each day?
 Yes please) but is it really worth the cash when there are so many cheaper accommodation options available?

 Often, you can save money by booking a place to stay on Airbnb – particularly if you haggle on the cost.
 Rather than booking instantly, contact the host first and see if the price is flexible.
 Booking closer to the time of your stay will improve your chances, as cheap travel expert Chelsea explains in our podcast.

 If you're on a seriously tight budget, couch surfing can save you a lot of money, and it's a great way to make friends with locals.